Jeane Dixon: The Jeane Dixon effect

 John Allen Paulos, a mathematician at Temple University, explored the tendency of Dixon and her fans to promote her few correct predictions while ignoring the larger number of incorrect predictions, naming this habit "the Jeane Dixon effect."

 Many of Dixon's predictions proved erroneous, such as her claims that a dispute over the islands of Quemoy and Matsu would trigger the start of World War III in 1958, that American labor leader Walter Reuther would run for president of the United States in the 1964 presidential election, that the second child of Canadian Prime Minister Pierre Trudeau and his wife Margaret would be a girl (they had a boy), and that the Soviets would be the first to put men on the Moon.

 In his book The Mask of Nostradamus, James Randi also notes that it is a common strategy of prophets to make many predictions, hoping that some come true, and subsequently ignore all the incorrect predictions.
 Randi notes a series of incorrect predictions that Dixon made, also noting that these are only a few from a "very long" list.
 Among these include the predictions that US President Richard Nixon would survive the Watergate scandal and make a comeback, that Russia would be the first country to put a man on the moon, that China would start World War III in 1958, and that the Vietnam War would end in 1966.

 Death

-Dixon suffered cardiac arrest and died at Sibley Memorial Hospital in Washington, D.C., on January 25, 1997.
+Dixon experienced cardiac arrest and died at Sibley Memorial Hospital in Washington, D.C., on January 25, 1997.
 Before her death, she uttered the words "I knew this would happen."
 Many of her possessions ended up with Leo M. Bernstein, an investor and banker in Washington, D.C., whose clients included Dixon.
 In 2002, he opened the Jeane Dixon Museum and Library in Strasburg, Virginia.
 Bernstein died in 2008.
 In July 2009, the possessions of the museum, 500 boxes in all, were scheduled to be auctioned.